felixge/faster-than-c/README.md

 Some may even draw pretty graphs for you.
 However, most of them don't produce raw data, and that's a problem.

+I'll show you why.
+Here is a graph comparing my current node-mysql parser with another experimental version: